Introduction

 Steam Deck

-I took ownership of Steam Deck support, handling profiling and optimization across CPU and GPU workloads.
-By identifying frame-time bottlenecks and reducing rendering and gameplay overhead, I achieved stable handheld performance.
+I took ownership of Steam Deck support, profiling CPU and GPU performance to identify frame time bottlenecks.
+Through optimization of rendering and gameplay systems, I achieved stable handheld performance while ensuring UI layout and input behavior adapted correctly to the device.